alexwkleung/Electron-ESM-Vite/README.md

 5. When `index.html`, main, preload, and renderer files detect a change, it will rebuild the production files, kill the current Electron process, and re-spawn a new Electron process. **Chokidar** is a *dependency* for the HMR implementation, so don't remove it.
 6. Updating CSS during development will be handled by Vite HMR.

+Note: `hmr_pid.txt` is an output file for the current Electron PID, which is used in HMR.

 # To-Do

 1. Framework support